starrlab/rcs-database/README.md

 #### Running on schedule:

 Currently, a '.sh' file is running on a mac and this runs a job every morning at 3am to move all files in dropbox from patient computer to the dropbox "unsynced" folder.
+It tuns through (almost) all functions in 'MAIN_maintain_database' described above, and each function is run via Matlab command line and is wrapped with error output for debugging.
-This is daemon is run with:
+This is daemon is run with on a mac: https://www.soma-zone.com/LaunchControl/
-https://www.soma-zone.com/LaunchControl/
-on a Mac, and probably makes sense to run this with the task scheduler on windows and a '.cmd' file.
+It probably makes sense to run this with the task scheduler on windows and a '.cmd' file.
 The sample (mac based '.sh') file is: 'runMoveDeleteFolders.sh'